msLoginoff/AuditLogLens/docs/enrichment.md

 - EF Core implicit skip-navigation many-to-many relationships without a CLR join entity are not supported yet.
 - `itemValueSelector` should return a value with meaningful equality, such as `string`, `int`, a record, or an anonymous type.
 Collection values are de-duplicated with `Distinct()`.

+## Advanced Rules and Custom Steps

+Most application code should use the fluent helpers:

+- `Reference(...)`
+- `Collection(...)`
+- `Lookup(...)`

+For advanced cases, `IAuditEnrichmentPlanBuilder` also exposes:

+- `AddRule(...)` for low-level enrichment rules.
+- `AddCustomStep(...)` for custom plan logic that runs after rule data has been loaded and after rules are applied, but before application enricher hooks and before the official bag merge.

+Use these APIs sparingly.
+They are powerful, but they expose more of the pipeline and are easier to misuse than the fluent helpers.

+`ReverseReferenceRule` and `OverrideFieldRule` currently exist as low-level rules.
+They are useful when the fluent helpers do not model the scenario cleanly, but they do not yet have the same high-level documentation or ergonomic extension methods as `Reference`, `Collection`, and `Lookup`.

 ## Application Enrichers